 I thought about the terrible issue of fat shaming and how big a part it plays on gay dating apps, particularly in LA.
 Everyone wants this ideal version of a man that has been replicated in the media for decades, and yet when we take a look at who’s around us and don’t see that, we constantly look for something better.
 Or at least the next best thing.
 I think it’s harder for gay men to recognize the innate personality traits they might find attractive in a potential partner than straight men for two reasons:

-1) two male sex drives leads to more unattached physical sex, which places less emphasis on personality.
+1) two male sex drives leads to more unattached physical sex, which places less emphasis on personality and more on the passion according to this sex toys blog.

 2) most straight men (statistically more so than gay men), on some subconscious level, want to reproduce.
 Finding personality traits they like in a woman that could be the potential mother of their spawn, I believe, causes them to overlook physical appearance slightly more often, just for the endgame of producing offspring.
 The love isn’t any less, and of course there are exceptions, but overall, I believe size matters less between a straight couple when choosing a partner.